alicebob/sqlittle/README.md

 - low level interface to access tables and indices.
 Full table/index scan and basic search are supported
-- behaves nicely on corrupt database files (no panics)
+- behaves nicely on corrupted database files (no panics)
+- files can be used concurrently with sqlite (compatible locks)

 # constraints

 - read-only
-- files can't be written to while sqlittle has them open.
-But there are no locks to enforce this.
 - only supports UTF8 strings
 - only supports binary string comparisons
 - no joins/sorting/ranges
+- can only read clean files.
+No corrupted transaction journals can be present
+- does not work with WAL journal mode files (WAL is not the default journal mode)

 # low level interface